cmccurley22/data-science-S2023/challenges/c05-antibiotics-assignment.md

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

-*Observations* - What is your response to the question above? - The effectiveness of the 3 drugs against this bacteria looked similar to the effectiveness of the drugs against other streptococcus bacteria - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - Plot 1 - Why? - I could easily identify the names of the bacteria and look for other ones named streptococcus, and I found it easy to see the points for the three different drugs with them being color coded - I think that plot 5 was also helpful but honestly is harder to follow
+*Observations* - What is your response to the question above? - The MIC values for the three drugs against this bacteria were similar to those of Streptococcus pneumoniae.
+MIC values are reflective of the biological structure of the bacteria, so similar MIC values could be related to similar biological structure, which would be a good reason to rename the bacterium. - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - Plot 1 - Why? - I could easily identify the names of the bacteria and look for other ones named streptococcus, and I found it easy to see the points for the three different drugs with them being color coded - I think that plot 5 was also helpful but honestly is harder to follow

 # References